Red Hat CEO Talks About State Of Open Source - Slashdot

 In October, Whitehurst also answered questions from Slashdot readers.

+Whitehurst is no contributor to open source.
+He hasn't done s**t for Linux, except for the fact that he allowed/allows the systemd scourge to continue -- and he avoids dealing with the issue when someone confronts him with it.

+Not sure why you brought up Shuttleworth, but at least he actually helped Linux and open source somewhat by heavily promoting Ubuntu.
+On the other hand, he definitely has had serious lapses in judgement by accepting systemd into Ubuntu, and by suddenly killing several promising proje

 How do these companies profit?
-(Score:2)
+(Score:3)

 Large corporations, including Google and Facebook, started open sourcing their own projects because...having them out in the open allowed them to profit from the ecosystems that formed around that.